BenConstable9/personal-blog/content/posts/querying-sql-server-with-natural-language-in-semantic-kernel.md

 kernel.add_service(chat_service)
 ```

-### 3. SQL Schema Plugin
+### 3. SQL Schema Knowledge

 To enable the SQL plugin, a custom [Semantic Kernel Plugin](https://learn.microsoft.com/en-us/semantic-kernel/agents/plugins/?tabs=python) is developed.
-The SQL Schemas Plugin holds information on the schemas available within the database that the LLM can use to form an SQL query.
+The SQL Plugin holds information on the schemas available within the database that the LLM can use to form an SQL query, and provides a method to run a given SQL query.

 Adding all the table/view definitions enables the LLM to have in-depth knowledge about the contents of the database that can be used.